tesar-tech/BlazorStatic/BlazorStaticWebsite/Content/Docs/new-start.md

 # Using BlazorStatic from scratch

-This guide will show you how to create static site using BlazorStatic.
+This guide will show you how to create static site using **BlazorStatic**.
 It is good for understanding how it works, but you can also use the [BlazorStaticMinimalBlog](https://github.com/tesar-tech/BlazorStaticMinimalBlog) where everything is already set up for you.

 ## Create Blazor app